-- 138. The fallout from the bribery scheme has been dramatic, severe, and destructive for FirstEnergy and will only continue to worsen as more information regarding the details of the scheme are revealed. - 139.
+- 140. The fallout from the bribery scheme has been dramatic, severe, and destructive for FirstEnergy and will only continue to worsen as more information regarding the details of the scheme are revealed. - 141.
 In October 2020, both FirstEnergy lobbyist Cespedes and Householder associate Longstreth plead guilty to federal racketeering charges, in exchange for a "2-level reduction in offense level . . . based upon the Defendant's acceptance of responsibility."
 Cespedes and Longstreth may testify against their co-conspirators Householder, Clark, and Borges.
-State Rep. David Leland, D-Columbus, the ranking minority party member of the Ohio House panel considering legislation to deal with HB6, said that the pleas "affirmed what was already widely accepted to be true that a crime was committed in the passage of HB 6. - 140.
+State Rep. David Leland, D-Columbus, the ranking minority party member of the Ohio House panel considering legislation to deal with HB6, said that the pleas "affirmed what was already widely accepted to be true that a crime was committed in the passage of HB 6. - 142.
 On October 29, 2020, a committee of the Board announced "a leadership transition, including the termination of the Company's Chief Executive Officer, Charles E. Jones, effective immediately."
-In addition to Defendant Jones, the Company also fired Senior
+In addition to Defendant Jones, the Company also fired Senior Vice President of External Affairs, Defendant Dowling and Senior Vice President, Marketing and Branding,

-Vice President of External Affairs, Defendant Dowling and Senior Vice President, Marketing and Branding, Dennis Chack stating that he and other executives "violated certain FirstEnergy policies and its code of conduct."
+Defendant Chack stating that these executives "violated certain FirstEnergy policies and its code of conduct."

-- 141. The Director Defendants appointed Defendant Strah as Acting Chief Executive Officer, even though the FBI Affidavit made clear that he personally signed checks for 20% of the undisclosed \$2.9 million payments to Generation Now in the months before the 2018 election. - 142.
-The Director Defendants appointed Defendant Pappas as Executive Director, even though Pappas opposed increased disclosure, transparency, and accountability for FirstEnergy's lobbying expenditures in 2015, 2016, and 2017 and, "[a]fter careful consideration," had falsely represented to the Company's shareholders that FirstEnergy "complies with all federal and state lobbying registration and disclosure requirements." - 143.
-On November 9, 2020, FirstEnergy announced that it had fired Senior Vice President and Chief Legal Officer of FirstEnergy, Defendant Reffner, and Vice President, General Counsel, and Chief Ethics Officer, Defendant Yeboah-Amankwah. - 144.
+- 143. At the time of Jones's dismissal, the Director Defendants appointed Defendant Strah as Acting CEO, even though the FBI Affidavit made clear that he personally signed checks for 20% of the undisclosed \$2.9 million payments to Generation Now in the months before the 2018 election.
+Remarkably, in March 2021, Strah's appointment as CEO was made permanent, and he was given a seat on the Company's Board. - 144.
+The Director Defendants appointed Defendant Pappas as Executive Director, even though Pappas opposed increased disclosure, transparency, and accountability for FirstEnergy's lobbying expenditures in 2015, 2016, and 2017 and, "[a]fter careful consideration," had falsely represented to the Company's shareholders that FirstEnergy "complies with all federal and state lobbying registration and disclosure requirements." - 145.
+On November 9, 2020, FirstEnergy announced that it had fired Senior Vice President and Chief Legal Officer of FirstEnergy, Defendant Reffner, and Vice President, General Counsel, and Chief Ethics Officer, Defendant Yeboah-Amankwah. - 146.
 On November 19, 2020, FirstEnergy filed its third quarter 2020 Form 10-Q, which noted that as part of an internal investigation, the Company would investigate a \$4.3 million payment to "an individual who subsequently was appointed to a full-time role as an Ohio government official directly involved in regulating the Ohio Companies, including with respect to distribution rates."
 The Chairman of PUCO, Sam Randazzo, fit this description and resigned the next day.
 The FBI had raided Randazzo's home a few days earlier, on November 16, 2020, pursuant to its ongoing racketeering conspiracy investigation focused on the efforts to pass HB6.